Georges Vézina: NHA

 The following season Vézina again led the league in goals against, as well as winning eight games, along with 10 losses.
 Vézina recorded his first career shutout during the 1912–13 season, defeating Ottawa 6–0 on January 18, 1913, for one of his nine wins in the season.
 The Canadiens finished first in the NHA for the first time in 1913–14, in a tie with the Toronto Blueshirts.
 Once again, Vézina led the league with the fewest goals against, while posting 13 victories and seven losses.
-Under the NHA rules, the first place team would play in the Stanley Cup Finals, but due to the tie for first, the Canadiens had to play a two-game, total-goals series against Toronto.
+Under the NHA rules, the first place team would play in the Stanley Cup Final, but due to the tie for first, the Canadiens had to play a two-game, total-goals series against Toronto.
 Vézina shut out the Blueshirts in the first game, a 2–0 win for Montreal, but let in six goals in the second game, allowing the Blueshirts to play for the Stanley Cup, which they won.

 After losing 14 games and finishing last in the NHA in 1914–15, Vézina and the Canadiens won 16 games during the 1915–16 season, placing the team first in the league.
-As league leaders, the Canadiens earned the right to play in the 1916 Stanley Cup Finals, where they faced off against the Portland Rosebuds, champions of the rival Pacific Coast Hockey Association.
+As league leaders, the Canadiens earned the right to play in the 1916 Stanley Cup Final, where they faced off against the Portland Rosebuds, champions of the rival Pacific Coast Hockey Association.
 The Canadiens defeated the Rosebuds three games to two in the best-of-five-games series, winning the Stanley Cup for the first time in team history.
 Vézina's second son was born the night of the fifth game, which coupled with a bonus of $238 each member of the Canadiens received for the championship, led to him considering the series as the pinnacle of his career.
-The following season Vézina again led the NHA with the fewest goals against, the fourth time in seven years he did so, helping the Canadiens to again reach the Stanley Cup Finals, where they lost to the Seattle Metropolitans.
+The following season Vézina again led the NHA with the fewest goals against, the fourth time in seven years he did so, helping the Canadiens to again reach the Stanley Cup Final, where they lost to the Seattle Metropolitans.